nipafx/nipafx.dev/content/articles/2017-04-03-module-system-optional-dependencies.md

 ---
-title: "Optional Dependencies with 'requires static'"
+title: "Optional Dependencies with `requires static`"
 tags: [java-9, j_ms]
 date: 2017-04-03
 slug: java-modules-optional-dependencies
-description: "The Java Platform Module System (JPMS) allows optional dependencies with 'requires static'.
+description: "The Java Platform Module System allows optional dependencies with `requires static`.
 They are accessible at compile but can be absent at run time."
-intro: "The module system allows optional dependencies with the 'requires static' clause.
+intro: "The module system allows optional dependencies with the `requires static` clause.
 Module required this way are accessible at compile time but can be absent at run time."
 searchKeywords: "optional dependencies"
 featuredImage: jpms-optional-dependency
+# TODO repo
 ---

-The [Java Platform Module System](https://blog.codefx.org/tag/jpms/) (JPMS) has a strong opinion on dependencies: By default, they need to be required (to be accessible) and then they need to be present both at compile and at run time.
+The [Java Platform Module System](tag:j_ms) has a strong opinion on dependencies: By default, they need to be required (to be accessible) and then they need to be present both at compile and at run time.
 This does not work with optional dependencies, though, where code is written against artifacts that are not necessarily present at run time.
 Fortunately, the JPMS has a `requires static` clause that can be used in these exact situations.

 I will show you a couple of examples in which the default behavior's strictness leads to problems and then introduce the module system's solution to optional dependencies: `requires static`.
 Coding against them is not trivial, though, so we will have a close look at that as well.

-### Overview

 If you don't know much about the module system yet, [you should read this tutorial](java-module-system-tutorial), so you've for the basics covered.
 Some examples build on [the `optional-dependencies` branch](https://github.com/CodeFX-org/demo-jpms-monitor/tree/feature-optional-dependencies) of [a small demo application](https://github.com/CodeFX-org/demo-jpms-monitor), called the *ServiceMonitor*.

-[toc exclude=Overview]

-## The Conundrum Of Unrequired Dependencies {#theconundrumofunrequireddependencies}
+## The Conundrum Of Unrequired Dependencies

 To nail down where exactly the strictness of regular `requires` clauses leads to problems, I want to start with two examples.
 While similar in some aspects there are differences that become important later when we discuss how we code against potentially missing dependencies.

-### The Utility Library {#theutilitylibrary}
+### The Utility Library

 Let's start with an imaginary library we're maintaining, *uber.lib*, that integrates with a handful of other libraries.
 Its API offers functionality that builds on them and thus exposes their types.